beMang/DD2360_Project/README.md

 * Implement SSIM and MSE metrics for comparison
 * BVH implementation : this drastically reduce the number of hit done.
 Works better for large amount of object.
 * Input argument : number of object (this is not precise due to the way it was done in reference implementation) and number of sample per pixel
+* Generate scene on GPU in parallel
+* Profiling done for each part of program (for reference and optimized implementation)

 ## Idea
 * Make the creation of the world parallel : might worth it for large amount of object